Key Quote

 Technique 2 — DRAMATIC MONOLOGUE — UNRELIABLE NARRATOR

-Browning pioneered the dramatic monologue — a form where a single character speaks to a silent listener, inadvertently revealing more about themselves than they intend.
-The Duke believes he is presenting himself as a discriminating (tasteful, refined) art collector; in reality, he reveals himself as a possessive, controlling murderer.
+Browning pioneered the dramatic monologuedramatic monologue — A poem where a single character speaks to a silent listener, revealing their character — a form where a single character speaks to a silent listener, inadvertently revealing more about themselves than they intend.
+The Duke believes he is presenting himself as a discriminatingdiscriminating — tasteful, refined art collector; in reality, he reveals himself as a possessive, controlling murderer.
 The gap between what the Duke intends to communicate and what the reader infers is where the poem's true horror lies.

 The listener — an envoy negotiating the Duke's next marriage — is silent throughout.
-This silence functions as complicity (shared involvement in wrongdoing): the envoy does not challenge the Duke's account, mirroring how patriarchal society enabled male violence against women.
+This silence functions as complicitycomplicity — Involvement in wrongdoing, even through silence or inaction: the envoy does not challenge the Duke's account, mirroring how patriarchal society enabled male violence against women.
 Browning uses the form to implicate not just the Duke but the entire system that permits his behaviour.

 Key Words